 Addiction Medicine Fellowship

-The Department of Psychiatry offers a one year fellowships in Addiction Medicine.
+The Department of Psychiatry offers a one year fellowship in Addiction Medicine.
 The University of Florida College of Medicine began offering a Fellowship in Addiction Medicine in 1992 and became ACGME Accredited in 2018.

 As one of the largest addiction medicine fellowships, we have matriculated more than forty addiction-medicine professionals.